Drone FPGA Radio-Telescope Beam Mapping

 • Synchronizing the radio samples with the drone GPS and orientation data (linux, networking).

-• Design and build a mount for the antenna and transmitter on the drone, along with a mount for our test "radio telescope" antenna on the ground.
+• If needed, improve the mechanical mount for the antenna and transmitter on the drone, along with a mount for our test "radio telescope" antenna on the ground.
 (Laser cutter, 3D printing).

 • Making the electrical system of the drone and radio robust and reliable on battery power (Circuits and soldering).